FAQ

 Do I need an account?

-Can I use one account key on multiple machines?
+Can I use one device token on multiple machines?

 What happens if I lose my internet connection while the container is running?